 A second home can be used at any time; however, lenders do not want to see it rented out.
 Buy it for 20 percent down; present homeowners can qualify by using the cost of a primary home as well as secondary home cost.
 The tax benefits and rates of the mortgage will be the same as for your primary residence.

 An investment property can be used as one wishes and rented out when not used.
 Rates can be somewhat higher than rates for secondary homes.
 Rental income can help an investor qualify for the loan as well as his primary home and cost of his investment home.
 Although tax may be less beneficial, the income from rental might offset this, making it more affordable.

 3. Understand what your total costs will be

 Determine what is affordable as well as the the money that will be available for the down payment, closing costs and a reserve.
 Make a plan to account for costs, that are not included by the lender, such as:

 - Travel costs to your new home

 - Maintenance costs, such as the pool, landscaping and cleaning

 4. Become aware of monthly costs as well as transaction costs

-If you buy a home or sell a home in the Southeast Louisiana area, your local Realtor knows the real estate in the area and can advise regarding the rules for renting property out short-term.
+If you buy a home or sell a home in the Southeast Louisiana area, your local Realtor knows the real estate in the area and can advise regarding the rules for renting the property out short-term as New Orleans is in an affordable housing crisis.
 They can help structure your offer on the home chosen as well as negotiate on your priorities in the actual deal.

-If the time has come to buy a home in the area as an investment, primary residence or vacation home, you'll be able to relax knowing that homework has been done and you have sought the help of an expert Realtor who knows this beautiful Louisiana neighborhood.
+If the time has come to buy a home Mandeville as an investment, primary residence or vacation home, you’ll be able to relax knowing that homework has been done and you have sought the help of an expert Realtor who knows this beautiful Louisiana neighborhood.